 Where the moat comes from in a services-as-software world

-In a services-as-software world, the durable competitive positions look more like the positions services firms have always held than like the positions SaaS firms held.
-Vertical depth, the kind that comes from doing the work in a specific industry for years, building proprietary data and pattern libraries that nobody outside the vertical has.
-Embedded delivery teams, engineers in the customer's environment, accountable for outcomes, surfacing the unwritten rules that nobody could specify in advance.
-Outcome-aligned pricing, the only structure where vendor and customer share exposure to whether the agent actually works.
-Network effects that come from aggregating outcomes across customers in the same vertical.
+In a services-as-software world, the durable competitive positions resemble the positions services firms have always held rather than the positions SaaS firms held.
+Vertical depth comes from doing the work in a specific industry for years, building proprietary data and pattern libraries that nobody outside the vertical has.
+Embedded delivery teams put engineers in the customer's environment, accountable for outcomes, and they surface the unwritten rules that nobody could specify in advance.
+Outcome-aligned pricing is the only structure where vendor and customer share exposure to whether the agent actually works.
+Network effects come from aggregating outcomes across customers in the same vertical.
 None of these look like the SaaS playbook.

 Bessemer's vertical AI piece names this directly.
 Vertical AI TAM, they argue, is roughly ten times the combined market cap of the top twenty public vertical SaaS companies.
 The reason is mechanical.
 Vertical SaaS sold software into a software budget.
-Vertical AI sells outcomes into a labour budget, and the labour budget is an order of magnitude larger.
+Vertical AI sells outcomes into a labor budget, and the labor budget is an order of magnitude larger.

 The honest version of the argument is therefore narrower than the headline.
-SaaS is not dying.
-The SaaS playbook of the 2010s is dying.
-The companies that will define enterprise software in the 2030s will not look like the SaaS companies that defined it in the 2010s, because they will be priced differently, sold differently, delivered differently, and built around a different unit of value.
+SaaS is not dying; the SaaS playbook of the 2010s is.
+The companies that will define enterprise software in the 2030s will not look like the SaaS companies that defined it in the 2010s, because they will be priced and sold and delivered differently, and built around a different unit of value.
 The next decade's category-defining company in the sales-tooling category will not be a CRM.
-It will be the company that sold the sales work, with software as the substrate underneath.
+It will be the company that sold the sales work, with the software running underneath it.

 That is what the title means.
-SaaS as a model is dying.
-Services-as-software as the model that replaces it is rising.
-The two are not the same business at all.
+SaaS as a model is dying while services-as-software, the model that replaces it, is rising, and the two are not the same business at all.